 1% or 2%, which one should I use?

 Either, they are both effective.
-The 2% is more potent and requires a prescription (at least in the US, you can get it in over the counter in Europe).
+The 2% is more potent and may require a prescription.
 The Nizoral 1% is readily available over the counter.

 Are there any side effects?

 How long does it take to see results?

 Nizoral should be used in conjunction with finasteride and minoxidil.
 Don’t use it on its own and expect to see huge results.
 In studies, men with MPB who were using Nizoral lost significantly fewer hairs over the months compared to those who weren’t.
 So don’t expect to regrow hair using it, but rest assured you hair loss progression is drastically slowed down.

 Are there any other ketoconazole shampoo brands?

 You bet.
 If you are having trouble finding this shampoo in your country, here is a complete list of ketoconazole shampoo brands.